pg26153/ReconcileBot/README.md

 - Automatically create Jira tickets for each unresolved failure.
 - Attach the relevant SQL query to the Jira ticket as a comment.
 - Update the database with Jira ticket keys for tracking the status of failures.
+- Includes checks to prevent the creation of duplicate Jira tickets for the same failure.

 ## Prerequisites